-We’ve started you on the right track
+Starting you on the right track

-Looking after your HEAT barbecue heater
+Looking after your HEAT Appliance

 How to light your heater

-To light the stove, build a small stack of kindling roughly in the shape of a hash.
+Build a small stack of kindling roughly in the shape of a hash.
 Then, with a firelighter in the middle, place a single log on top, bark side down.
 Leave the air vents of fully open after lighting the fire so there’s an ample supply of oxygen to help the fuel catch.
 Once the first log is burning well, add a second log and close the primary air vent halfway.
 This gradually decreases the oxygen and controls the size of the fire, keeping your fuel burning for longer.

-If you’ve been caught up in conversation, the embers of a fire can be revived, too.
+The embers of a fire can be revived, too.
 Simply add more kindling, open the primary air vent, and add a new log after the kindling has caught.
 If you find your stove gets too hot, close the primary air vent so that the fire gradually dies down.
 Our recommendations for the best wood to use as fuel are ash, hazel, oak, or birch as they burn slowly.
 For stove lighting made simple, you might consider browsing our own fuelling options.